-Sitting along the banks of the Ohio River in a quiet little town in southern Illinois is a cave called Cave-In-Rock.
-The first recorded history of Cave-In-Rock was in 1739 by French explorer M. DeLery who mapped the limestone cave and named it, “caverne dans Le Roc” which after being translated into English is still the name it bears today.
-Although, much of its history is unsubstantiated, the local folklore that surrounds this cave started almost immediately after its discovery and tells a story of river boat pirates, bandits, fugitives, and murderers.
+A cave called Cave-In-Rock sits along the banks of the Ohio River in a quiet little town in southern Illinois.
+The first recorded history of Cave-In-Rock was in 1739 by French explorer M. DeLery, who mapped the limestone cave and named it “caverne dans Le Roc,” which, after being translated into English, is still the name it bears today.
+Although much of its history is unsubstantiated, the local folklore surrounding this cave started almost immediately after its discovery.
+It tells the story of riverboat pirates, bandits, fugitives, and murderers.

-The most famous of these criminals and the only story that can be verified through historical records is that of Samuel Mason.
-It is said that around 1797, Mason used the cave as the headquarters for the Mason Gang which was a group of ruthless river pirates and highwaymen.
+Samuel Mason is the most famous of these criminals and the only story that can be verified through historical records.
+It is said that around 1797, Mason used the cave as the headquarters for the Mason Gang, a group of ruthless river pirates and highwaymen.

 In the words of Illinois historian John W. Allen: